 - Pressure or headache near the tumor

-- Loss of balance and difficulty with fine motor skills (cerebellum)
+- Loss of balance and difficulty with fine motor skills (linked with a tumor in the cerebellum)

-- Changes in judgment, including loss of initiative, sluggishness, and muscle weakness or paralysis (frontal lobe of the cerebrum)
+- Changes in judgment, including loss of initiative, sluggishness, and muscle weakness or paralysis (associated with a tumor in the frontal lobe of the cerebrum)

-- Partial or complete loss of vision (occipital lobe or temporal lobe of the cerebrum)
+- Partial or complete loss of vision (caused by a tumor in the occipital lobe or temporal lobe of the cerebrum)

-- Changes in speech, hearing, memory, or emotional state, such as aggressiveness and problems understanding or retrieving words (frontal and temporal lobe of cerebrum)
+- Changes in speech, hearing, memory, or emotional state, such as aggressiveness and problems understanding or retrieving words (from a tumor in the frontal and temporal lobe of cerebrum)

-- Altered perception of touch or pressure, arm or leg weakness on one side of the body, or confusion with left and right sides of the body (frontal or parietal lobe of the cerebrum)
+- Altered perception of touch or pressure, arm or leg weakness on one side of the body, or confusion with left and right sides of the body (linked to a tumor in the frontal or parietal lobe of the cerebrum)

-- Lactation (secretion of breast milk) and altered menstrual periods in women, and growth in hands and feet in adults (pituitary tumor)
+- Lactation (secretion of breast milk) and altered menstrual periods in women, and growth in hands and feet in adults (associated with a pituitary tumor)

-- Difficulty swallowing, facial weakness or numbness, or double vision (brain stem)
+- Difficulty swallowing, facial weakness or numbness, or double vision (a symptom of a tumor in the brain stem)

-- Vision changes, including loss of part of the vision or double vision (temporal lobe, occipital lobe, or brain stem)
+- Vision changes, including loss of part of the vision or double vision (from a tumor in the temporal lobe, occipital lobe, or brain stem)